Understanding Mandalas on a Symbolic-Body Level

 Because my unconscious mind speaks in imagery, poetry, insight, movement and mystery, whatever reveals itself may not have an immediate meaning to my conscious mind.
 I track my inner emergence process over time through a daily focusing journal - simply recording what image, word or thought created my felt-shift and reintroduced a feeling of relief and flow in my body each day.
 Following these small shifts over a longer period of time reveals the larger pattern of positive growth that is emerging.

 Sensing the Emerging Growth Edge Symbolically

-Long before I can understand the meaning and roots of my emotional discomfort, I can paint or draw my emotions as energy.
-My emotions can describe what is moving through me in shape, line, color and pattern.
+Long before I understand the meaning and roots of my emotional discomfort, I can paint or draw my emotions as energy.
+My emotions can describe what is moving through me in shape, line, colour and pattern.
 As I paint and draw, I simply listen within to what wants to emerge intuitively.
-I invite myself to release my emotional energies by painting one color and shape at a time until my mandala is complete.
+I invite myself to release my emotional energies by painting one colour and shape at a time until my mandala is complete.

 Watercolor is an ideal medium to invite creative flow.
 I like to draw and collage on my mandalas too.
 Emotions can be described through shape, line, sound, movement, color and pattern.
 I find it is helpful to paint a mandala with a mind that is empty of concepts prior to inner body focusing to help me center more deeply into what is coming forward for healing and recognition.
 Or, oppositely, I sometimes focus inside of my body first - listening for symbols in my written journal, and then paint my mandala afterwards.